top of page

 Hyperhidrosis Diagnosis and Symptoms

-1. When did you're sweating begin?
+- When did your sweating start?

-8. Do you suffer from depression or anxiety?
+- Do you experience depression anxiety?

-9. Do you avoid shaking hands?
+- Do you avoid shaking hands?

 Statistics and Risk Factors